 Ford production and aftermarket (Motorcraft) oil filters are designed for added engine protection and long life.
 If a replacement oil filter is used that does not meet Ford material and design specifications, start-up engine noises or knock may be experienced.

-It is recommended you use the appropriate Motorcraft oil filter (or another brand meeting Ford specifications) for your engine application.
+It is recommended you use the appropriate Motorcraft oil filter or another with equivalent performance for your engine application.

-LOW VOLTAGE (UNDERHOOD) BATTERY
+LOW VOLTAGE (UNDERHOOD) BATTERY - +